How to Grow and Care for Alder Buckthorn

 Summer

 During summer, monitor the plant for signs of stress due to heat and drought.
-Ensure adequate watering, especially during prolonged dry spells.
-Mulching around the base of the plant can help retain soil moisture and regulate temperature.
+Ensure adequate watering, especially during dry periods.
+Applying mulch around the base can help retain soil moisture and regulate temperature.

 Fall